GabDug/ISN-Twitter/README.md

-# ISN Twitter (TwISN or Twysn)
+# Twysn : ISN Twitter Project
-Small project created for high school
+Small project created for high school.

 We aim to create a simple Twitter client, allowing user to perform basics Twitter actions such as tweeting or getting a timeline updated.
-Comments (and some variables) in french as it is mandatory to do this way.
+Comments (and some variables) are in french as it is mandatory to do it this way.

 We used :
-- Python 3.6
+- Python 3.6.1
-- Tkinter
+- Tkinter (and ttk)
 - Twython: [Doc](https://twython.readthedocs.io), [Github](https://github.com/ryanmcgrath/twython)
 - Mttkinter